 The competitor has one (1) attempt on each flight.
 An attempt can be repeated if:

-The re-flight shall happen as soon as possible considering the local conditions and the radio frequencies.
-If possible, the model aircraft can stay airborne
+The repeated flight (“re-flight”) shall happen as soon as possible considering the local conditions and the radio frequencies.

 - the launching attempt is impeded, hindered or aborted by circumstances beyond the control of the competitor, duly witnessed by the official judges;